any-mesh/AR-Asteroid-Shooter/README.md

    cd AR-Asteroid-Shooter
    ```

 3. Set up the development environment.
 Make sure you have the necessary dependencies installed.
-You can find information about the required dependencies in the [Installation](#installation) section.

 4. Explore the project and have fun!